The Cheapest Car Insurance Companies & Quotes (May 2022)

 Drivers can still find cheap insurance with poor credit by shopping around, with USAA and GEICO among the cheapest on average.

 For most drivers, GEICO is the cheapest car insurance company if you have bad credit.
-The average annual premium of $1,681 is nearly $1,000 less than the average annual premium for the category.
+The average annual premium of $1,681 is nearly $1,000 less than the average annual premium for this category.

 USAA is also an affordable option, but it is only available to military families.